 There are no steps, but you do encounter some changes in elevation.

-The tour lasts for about 90 minutes, and commentary is offered in English, Slovenian, Italian, and German.
+The tour lasts for about 90 minutes, and commentary is offered in several languages: English, Slovenian, Italian, and German.

 Your tour guide will impart lots of information about the cave system and point out features of special interest, so stay close to the guide.
 You can also opt for an audio guide, available in multiple languages.